 If you have any questions regarding the recovery process from your wisdom teeth removal, be sure to call our doctors in San Francisco.

 Our Doctors Are Knowledgeable in Wisdom Teeth Removal

 With years of experience providing the greater San Francisco men, women, and teens with wisdom teeth removal, our doctors can help you find relief from the pain and discomfort you’re experiencing from your wisdom teeth.

-To get started, simply call our doctors in San Francisco today at (415) 776-6710, and a member of our team will be happy to help you.
+To get started, contact our doctors in San Francisco today and a team member will be happy to help you.